amitshky/pyFlashCard/lists/vocabs.md

-solipsism - the view that the self is the only reality arresting - striking; holding attention encompass - encircle run the gamut - to encircle all the possibilities run the gauntlet - to take part in a corporal punishment hold the line - maintain a position cogent - compelling disclaim - deny any claim
+solipsism - the view that the self is the only reality arresting - striking; holding attention encompass - encircle hold the line - maintain a position cogent - compelling disclaim - deny any claim